 Gallstones are blamed for many symptoms they do not cause.
 Among the symptoms gallstones do not cause are:

 - dyspepsia (including abdominal bloating and discomfort after eating),

 When signs and symptoms of gallstones occur, they virtually always occur because the gallstones obstruct the bile ducts.

 The most common symptom of gallstones is biliary colic.
 Biliary colic is a very specific type of pain, occurring as the primary or only symptom in 80% of people with gallstones who develop symptoms.
-Biliary colic occurs when the extrahepatic ducts-cystic, (hepatic ducts or common bile duct) are suddenly blocked by a gallstone.
+Biliary colic occurs when the bile ducts (cystic, hepatic ducts or common bile duct) are suddenly blocked by a gallstone.
 Slowly-progressing obstruction, as from a tumor, does not cause biliary colic.
 Behind the obstruction, fluid accumulates and distends the ducts and gallbladder.
-In the case of hepatic ducts or common bile duct obstruction, this is due to continued secretion of bile by the liver.
+In the case of hepatic duct or common bile duct obstruction, this is due to continued secretion of bile by the liver.
 In the case of cystic duct obstruction, the wall of the gallbladder secretes fluid into the gallbladder.
 It is the distention of the ducts or gallbladder that causes biliary colic.

 Characteristically, biliary colic comes on suddenly or builds rapidly to a peak over a few minutes.

 - It is a constant pain, it does not come and go, though it may vary in intensity while it is present.